Midshipman Summer Training

 A significant portion of midshipmen's professional training during their four-year curriculum is received during summer training.

 Navy summer training includes Career Orientation and Training for Midshipmen (CORTRAMID) for midshipmen third class and Atlantic/Pacific Training of Midshipmen (LANTRAMID/PACTRAMID) for midshipmen second and first class.

 Midshipmen must ultimately make decisions as to which warfare area they will request to be commissioned into; CORTRAMID and the various summer training programs are designed to instill awareness of these areas and provide midshipmen with the background necessary to make informed decisions regarding their career choice.

 - NSI (New Student Orientation): All incoming new students to the NROTC program can expect to attend NSI during the summer prior to arriving at their respective NROTC units.
 NSI training is conducted at Naval Station Great Lakes located in IL.
 Click here for more details.

-- CORTRAMID: NROTC rising third class scholarship midshipmen are assigned to this training.
+- CORTRAMID (Career Orientation and Training for Midshipmen): NROTC rising third class scholarship midshipmen are assigned to this training.
 Training consists of surface, submarine, aviation, and Marine Corps orientation.

 - Fleet Marine Force (FMF): Second class Marine Option midshipmen will conduct events to include, but not limited to: physical training, drill, field skills, small arms training and proficiency, exposure to various MOS’, leadership billets, further exposure to the MAGTF, etc.